solumD/go-blog-api/README.md

 ___
 ### ENG <a name="english"></a>
 A small API of a blog.
-Users can add and delete posts.
+Users can add, update and delete posts.
 It is also possible to get the posts of a particular user.
 Currently I'm writing functional tests.
 ## Packages and technologies used
 Router - [chi](https://github.com/go-chi/chi/);